-Enjoy scalable, high-performance, and secure infrastructure with the only vSphere-native storage virtualization software.
+Enjoy scalable, high-performance, and secure infrastructure with the only vSphere-integrated storage virtualization software.

 Easily roll out new infrastructure and applications with minimal training.